trentb10/studentweb-cencol-gatsby/readme.md

 **(new release date)**: Version 1.1.3 OR Version 2
  - Renamed Layout title for index page to "Trent B on Netlify!"
  - Reworded footer to "Trent B on Netlify!"
+ - Reworded title in navigation bar to "Trent B on Netlify!"

 **2023-09-04**: Version 1.1.2
  - Updated font set for the website: